sqlsaturday/pgsatwebsite/README.md

-# SQL Saturday Website
+# PG Saturday Website

-This is the main repository for the SQLSaturday.com website.
+This is the main repository for the PGSaturday.com website.
 All code in the folders is used to generate the SQLSaturday.com website.
 This is hosted and published as a GitJHub pages site.
 The generation of the site is through GiHub actions and is based on the Jekyll framework.

 ## Adding a new event
 Two main things and one optional one.